Bigger, taller, faster.

 - Until the 1930s, the pearl industry was the main source of income for the region.
-The Great Depression and the cultivating of pearls completely destroyed it.
+The Great Depression and the cultivation of pearls completely destroyed it.
 Trading goods, especially gold, in the fast-growing Emirate became the new livelihood.

-- Dubai’s wealth doesn’t come from oil any more.
+- Dubai’s wealth doesn’t come from oil anymore.
 In the mid-1960s, oil was found off the coast of Dubai.
 The fresh opportunity attracted workers from Asia and the Middle East.
 The city’s population skyrocketed and the infrastructure expanded greatly.
-Although the oil industry contributed enormously for the development of modern Dubai, the Emirate’s reserves were never as huge as neighboring Abu Dhabi’s, for example.
+Although the oil industry contributed enormously to the development of modern Dubai, the Emirate’s reserves were never as huge as neighboring Abu Dhabi’s, for example.
 However, the rulers of Dubai made smart choices and invested the oil and trading revenues in infrastructure and tourism.
 The first hotel opened in 1959, and more followed shortly after.

 - Emirati citizenship is one of the hardest to receive.
-Most other countries in the world allow immigrants and expats to obtain a citizenship after a certain amount of time spent living on their territory.
+Most other countries in the world allow immigrants and expats to obtain citizenship after a certain amount of time spent living on their territory.
 The U.A.E.’s rules are much stricter.
 Men of non-Arabic descent can almost never become Emirati, no matter how long they’ve lived in the U.A.E.
-For women, the only way to obtain a citizenship is after 7 years of marriage to an Emirati and giving birth to a child, or 10 years of marriage without children.
+For women, the only way to obtain citizenship is after 7 years of marriage to an Emirati and giving birth to a child, or 10 years of marriage without children.

 Note: As of 2021, the U.A.E. has started granting citizenship by investment as well.
 You’ll have to buy a property for about $1.36 million to qualify.